 Pixie is the Metadata and Special Collections Librarian at Flinders University.
 Previously she was the Senior Archivist in the Bob Hawke Prime Ministerial Library at the University of South Australia.
 Pixie is passionate about working with unique collections to ensure they are preserved and accessible.
 Outside the library world she volunteers with the SA CWA and likes cooking vegan food, travelling, reading (of course), crafting and collecting vintage clothes and homewares.

 Lachlan Young is Knowledge Base and Licensing Librarian at the University of South Australia.
-He has been working in libraries for four years, and previously taught English in Japan for three years.
-He has also worked for a thesaurus, and so knows all the words.
+He has been working in libraries for seven years, and once worked for a thesaurus, so knows all the words in all the books.
 Outside of work he likes to sing, dance and solve puzzles.

 After 7 years working as a commercial photographer, Jeph is currently working as an Acquisition Library Officer at University of South Australia.
 He spends his spared time building furniture and daydreaming every possible scenario for his first Novella ‘Morning Dew’.